-Unfortunately, Luxembourg law has no express framework for informal out-of-court restructuring.
+Unfortunately, Luxembourg law has no express framework for informal out-of-court restructurings.
 Nothing, however, prevents a company from seeking contractual arrangements with its creditors to the same effect.
 Most informal work-outs involving Luxembourg entities (which are part of a global group) or instruments are governed by foreign law.

 A formal financial reorganisation can be carried out in Luxembourg through the suspension of payments (sursis de paiement), controlled management (gestion contrôlée) or composition with creditors (concordat préventif de faillite).
-These proceedings tend, however, to be lengthy and costly, and lack the desired flexibility - as a result, they are very rarely used by Luxembourg companies.
+However, these proceedings tend to be lengthy and costly and lack the desired flexibility and predictability - as a result, they are very rarely used in practice by Luxembourg commercial (non-regulated) companies.